 The experienced physicians at UT Southwestern Medical Center have the knowledge, experience, and state-of-the-art resources to provide patients with the highest quality care to prevent, diagnose, and effectively treat bone diseases.

-Our physicians have the extensive knowledge and expertise that comes from carefully evaluating and effectively treating thousands of patients at one of the pre-eminent research institutions for the study and treatment of osteoporosis, kidney stones, and mineral disorders.
+We have the extensive knowledge and expertise that comes from carefully evaluating and effectively treating thousands of patients at one of the pre-eminent research institutions for the study and treatment of osteoporosis, kidney stones, and mineral disorders.